Tetrakistfs/Assets/readme.md

 # Flappy Bird

-This is my second project and a remake of the famouse IOS game glappy bird recreated in unity with some new features.
+This is my second project and a remake of the famouse IOS game flappy bird recreated in unity with some new features.
 The playable files can be found under Release

 image.png